Mellak/Mellak.github.io/_pages/about.md

   enabled: false
 ---

-Hi, I’m **Youness Mellak**, a Ph.D. candidate working on **PET image reconstruction**, **positron range correction**, and **physics-informed deep learning for inverse problems**.
+Hi, I’m **Youness Mellak**, a **postdoctoral researcher** working in **medical imaging**, with a focus on **PET image reconstruction**, **positron range correction**, and **physics-informed deep learning for inverse problems**.

-My research focuses on combining **medical physics** and **machine learning** to improve PET image quality, especially for challenging scenarios such as high-energy isotopes and heterogeneous tissues.
-I work on topics including three-gamma PET imaging, matched projector/backprojector modeling, and direct reconstruction methods using deep neural networks.
+My research centers on integrating **learning-based models** with **physical forward operators** to improve image quality and quantitative accuracy in PET.
+I work on problems such as **positron range (PR) modeling and correction**, **three-gamma PET imaging**, and **direct reconstruction approaches**, with particular emphasis on **matched projector–backprojector formulations** within iterative reconstruction algorithms.

-I have strong experience with **Monte Carlo simulations (GATE)**, **deep learning (PyTorch)**, and **advanced reconstruction algorithms**, and I’m particularly interested in integrating learned operators into iterative reconstruction frameworks.
+Methodologically, my work spans **Monte Carlo radiation transport simulations (GATE)**, **deep learning architectures** (CNNs, GNNs, transformers, GANs, diffusion models), and **optimization-based reconstruction techniques**.
+I am especially interested in learning spatially varying operators, embedding learned components into classical reconstruction pipelines, and designing models that respect underlying physical constraints.

-You can find my publications below, along with links to my code and project pages.
+I completed my Ph.D. at the **Laboratory of Medical Information Processing (LaTIM, UMR 1101)** in Brest, France, under the supervision of **Prof. Dimitris Visvikis**.
+I hold a Master’s degree in **Imaging and Technology for Medicine** and a Biomedical Engineering degree, with a strong background in signal processing, inverse problems, and computational physics.

+On this website, you can find my **publications**, **research projects**, and links to **code and project pages**.
+I am always happy to discuss research, collaborations, or technical questions—email is the best way to reach me.